CloudBase Resources Migration Guide

 2. Import Data Model

-- Enter target environment's Data Model Management Page
+- Enter the target environment's Data Model Management Page

 - Import in reverse order of export: